szupi-ipuzs/esphome-external-uyat/README.md

     datapoint_type: enum
 ```

+## Long form with payload
+So far used only for buttons, requires additionally to specify the `trigger_payload`:
+- `number` (required, number) - the datapoint number
+- `datapoint_type` (optional, enum), one of the [types](#types), if not specified a default type is used, which depends on the context - see the [detailed description of components](#components).
+- `trigger_payload` (required) - the datapoint value, must match the selected type.

-In general I recommend to specify the type, as the default type does is not always the correct one.
+In general I recommend to specify the type explicitly, as the default type is not always the correct one.

 ## Autodetection of datapoint type
 In some cases it is allowed to specify `datapoint_type: detect`.
 While this sounds convenient, I would advise *not to use it* with components that send a datapoint value to the MCU (most of them do).
 Here's why: sending datapoint value to the MCU can only be done if the type is known.
 So if the MCU does not report a specific datapoint first (some devices do that), then you will never be able to set it.